-How is Bruce Willis' health?
-What to know about his dementia diagnosis and illness
+Bruce Willis' daughter shares new video from Thanksgiving: 'My guy'

 What happened to Bruce Willis?

 Bruce Willis was diagnosed with frontotemporal dementia, aka FTD, and had to retire from acting.
-Before his family publicly shared his illness in 2023, they revealed in March 2022 that he had to step away from Hollywood for health reasons and that he was experiencing a disorder called aphasia.
+Before his family publicly shared his diagnosis in 2023, they revealed in March 2022 that he had to step away from Hollywood because he was experiencing a disorder called aphasia.
 Aphasia occurs when a person struggles with speaking, understanding, reading or writing.

 Aphasia can be caused by a head injury or stroke, and the onset will usually be sudden, or it can be caused by a disease such as frontotemporal dementia, in which case the communication difficulties get worse over time, experts previously told TODAY.com.

-Note: CORRECTION (Nov.
-12, 2023, 4:34 p.m.): An earlier version of this story misstated the source of Tallulah Willis' update on Bruce Willis' health.
-The interview was on "The Drew Barrymore Show," not "The Kelly Clarkson Show."